 - Besides, there are a few alternative ways to create a table such as after selecting the required number of cells, one can press ctrl+T. But in this method, the formatting can be done in the table design tab.

-The first method of Formatting as a Table is a more convenient and efficient way of creating a table in excel than shown in the second method of Using Borders.
-But the second method gives you the flexibility to add only the features you desire. (like adding header columns, filtering).
+The first method of Formatting as a Table is a more convenient and efficient way of creating a table in Excel than shown in the second method of Using Borders.
+But the second method gives you the flexibility to add only the features you desire. (like adding header columns, and filtering).
 It is up to you which method you want to use.